sueszli/blog/barrier pattern.md

 # python

-> **note:** waiting for i/o is entirely different from waiting for threads or processes. this is just an attempt at finding an idiomatic way to express the pattern in python.
+**note:** waiting for i/o is different from waiting for threads/processes. this is just an attempt at finding an idiomatic way to express the pattern in python.

 ```python
 import asyncio